karishay/HTML_lesson/ex01/readme.md

 It might take awhile to get used to reading a document like that - let's point some things out.
 First, we're using 4 spaces to indent, and we indent every time we open something.
 This is a best practice that helps you read the HTML.
 It's _very important_ that you keep to this convention, it's designed to help you keep track of where everything is.

-Above, each kind of content is kept in a seperate tag.
-We do this so that we can manipulate and change each item seperately.
+Above, each kind of content is kept in a separate tag.
+We do this so that we can manipulate and change each item separately.
 Copy-paste the above example into a file, save it as `demo.html`, then open it in Google Chrome.

 Opening it, you should get something like this :